Prepare for the deletion first. Consider the issues.

 - The latency limitations of deleting a blog.

 The deletion process itself is not complicated.
-Start from a link at the top of the Settings - Basic screen.
+Start from the dashboard Settings - Other screen.

 There's the link - "Delete blog" - right at the top of the screen.
 Easy to find, and to click on.

-Having clicked in it, we get a good stern warning.
+Having clicked on the link, we get a good stern warning.

 And a link to let you export the blog contents, before deleting the blog.
 I'd export first, any time.
 Just note, you will be able to restore the blog for up to 90 days after deletion - and then, never.

-Note that, for the latter ability to exist, a deleted blog will be with you forever - including being on your dashboard ("Show all" at the bottom).
+Note that the blog may disappear from your dashboard - but removing it from the search engines may take some planning.
 If you truly want to get rid of a blog (or the URL, anyway), you have 2 just choices: